TharunBabu-05/smart_ticket_MTC/README.md

 ---

-This workflow documentation provides a comprehensive overview of the Smart Ticket MTC project development, from initial concept to production deployment and ongoing maintenance.
+This workflow documentation provides a comprehensive overview of the FareGuard project development, from initial concept to production deployment and ongoing maintenance.
 The system represents a sophisticated integration of mobile technology, cloud services, and IoT devices to create a secure and efficient public transportation solution.

 ---

-# 🖼️ Demo & Screenshots
+# 🖼️ Demo

-(Add demo images, architecture diagrams, and screenshots of the application here.)

 ---